10% Off All Oris Watches - Shop Now

 Step 2: Winding the Watch

 Once the crown is in the proper position, begin rotating it away from you, towards the 12 o'clock location (clockwise).
-Only clockwise motion will supply tension to the mainspring and wind your watch; rotating the crown in the opposite direction will not "unwind" the watch.
+Only clockwise motion will supply tension to the Rolex mainspring barrel and wind your watch; rotating the crown in the opposite direction will not "unwind" the watch.
 If you notice the watch stopping or the date/time changing while turning the crown, you may have accidentally pulled the crown out to one of its other positions.
 In this case, gently press the crown inward towards the watch to return it to the proper winding position.

 Step 3: Fully Winding the Watch